Reshma-SM/CMOS-Implementation-of-Strong-Arm-Comparator-Latch/README.md

 ## 4. Detailed working of the circuit

 ## 5. Simulation Analysis
+A pulse wave of 1GHz was set as the circuit clock.
+The circuit Vdd was given as 1.05V.
+A constant voltage of 0.5V was supplied at input terminal 2.
+A varying voltage source was given in terminal 1.

 ![waveforms](https://user-images.githubusercontent.com/100681789/156207907-844ddd40-1cc0-4f32-b97b-2c1701eb217c.PNG)
 > Fig 3: Simulation Wave forms

 ***1. Delay:*** Delay of the circuit is obtained as 0.2 ns.
 It is clear from the comparison between waveforms CLK high and output A switch.

 ![Delay](https://user-images.githubusercontent.com/100681789/156210610-aad99c10-26e4-46df-8c07-4ae13edc2e2b.PNG)
 > Fig 4: Delay of circuit

 ***2. Offset Voltage*** There was no offset voltage observed.
 Similiar inputs were given on both the input terminals and the output was observed.
 There were no significant voltages variations observed at the output.

 ## 6. Netlist
-Attaching is the final netlist of the design here:
+Attaching is the final netlist of the design here:  [netlist.txt](https://github.com/Reshma-SM/CMOS-Implementation-of-Strong-Arm-Comparator-Latch/files/8163446/netlist.txt)

 ## 7. Acknowledgements
 I express my special thanks to Kunal Ghosh, the Co-Founder of VLSI System Design, Corp.
 Pvt.
 Ltd. for coordinating this event and making it a grand success.
 I have acheived a great amount of knowledge by participating in this event.
 Thank you Chinmay panda and Sameer Durgoji for the quick guidance and support.
 I would also like to extend my sincere gratitude to Synopsys India, for making this event possible.
 Lastly, thanking IIT Hyderabad for this oppurtunity.